I was meeting an old friend for lunch … but he was running late.

 When we returned from an outing, pulling up in the parking lot, Eddie always asked the same question: “Who are we visiting?”
 And I said, “No one, Ed.
 This is your home now …”

-When I left his unit, Ed always trailed behind to the keyed-entry door, asking to leave.
+Whenever I left his 4th floor-unit, Ed trailed behind me to the keyed-entry door, always pleading to leave.
 It was heartbreaking to hear the electronic ‘click’ sound of the heavy door closing, glance over my shoulder and see Ed standing there.
 You have no idea.

 Ed may have been losing his mind, but not his feelings.

-The modern complex had everything one could ask for … dedicated staff, nourishing meals, a clean room, nice view, terrific facilities, movies, and bus trips.
-To top it off, old friends and family members dropped in to see patients from time to time.
+The modern complex had everything one could ask for … dedicated staff, nourishing meals, a modern clean room, nice view, terrific facilities, movies, and bus trips.
+To top it off, old friends and family members dropped in to see ‘residents’ from time to time.

-I think Ed got more visitors than anyone.
+I believe Eddie got far more visitors than most.

-Ed spoke highly of a young, pretty woman who came to visit him.
-He showed me her photograph.
+He spoke highly of a young, pretty woman who came to see him and he showed me her photograph.
 “Christ,” I said, “Ed, that’s your daughter!”

 Eddie also vowed to marry the woman who faithfully came to visit him every Thursday.
 That was his former wife.
 “She still loves you,” I remarked.
 Ed’s response: “What’s her name? …”

-One day I asked him, “Do you know my name?”
-“Zeke!” he quickly announced in an attempt to throw me off because, truth is, he wasn’t sure who I was …
+One day I asked Eddie, “Do you know my name?”
+“Zeke!” he quickly announced in an attempt to throw me off because, truth is, he wasn’t sure who I was.
+Sometimes he knew my name.
+But often he didn’t.
+The poor guy was faking it.

 Ed was good at hiding the fact he had cognitive issues.
 It’s my guess many Alzheimer’s patients play that game, at least in the beginning.
-If I ever end up like that, guess I’ll be doing that too.
+If I ever end up like that, I’ll probably do that too.

 On most days, Eddie remembered who I was … with a little help.
 “Hello,” I’d say, with a handshake.
 “Byron here.”
 “BYRON CHRISTOPHER!” he shouted to let me know he hadn’t forgotten.